High Salary ESL Teaching Jobs

 Korea has been a much sought after destination for a long time for teaching ESL abroad.
 Though the salary is sometimes a little lower than Taiwan, the additional benefits on offer are excellent.
 Generally, salaries here vary between US$2000 – US$3000 per month.
 Although the days of “high-salary” everything in South Korea are done, it’s still a great place to find a well-paying job.
 Additional benefits include furnished accommodation, return airfare, health insurance and end of contract bonus of an additional month’s salary.

-If you can get a How to Get a University Job in South Korea: The English Teaching Job of your Dreams with low teaching hours and overtime opportunities, it is possible to earn more than US$5000 per month.
-See University Jobs in South Korea for details about getting one of these prime jobs.
+If you can get a University Job in South Korea with low teaching hours and overtime opportunities, it is possible to earn more than US$5000 per month.

 High Salary Job #4: Japan